varma20mis7041/React-Hooks-Assignments/008-Leader Board/Readme.md

 ## API Integration

-- The component sends a GET request to the [Leaderboard API](https://apis.ccbp.in/leaderboard).
+- The component sends a GET request to the Leaderboard API: https://apis.ccbp.in/leaderboard
 - Authorization is handled with a bearer token.

 ## Component Structure